Lygromma

 Lygromma is a spider genus of Central and South America.
 There are species with eight, six (e.g. L. senoculatum, L. valencianum) and no eyes.
-The eyeless L. anops is endemic to Galapagos, while the not closely related blind L. gertschi is found only on Jamaica.
+The eyeless L. anops is endemic to the Galapagos, while the distantly related blind L. gertschi is found only on Jamaica.

-The Mexican genus Tivodrassus, and Tricongius have been suggested as sister groups of Lygromma.
+The Mexican genera Tivodrassus and Tricongius have been suggested as sister groups of Lygromma.

-Species reach a body length from about 2 to 4.6 mm.
+Species can reach a body length from about 2 to 4.6 mm.